 Today we send graduates committed to the lordship of Christ to serve in a wide range of contexts regionally, nationally, and internationally.
-As RTS Washington prepares to mark its 30th anniversary during the 2024-25 school year, we give thanks to God for his kindness to our campus over the decades.
+We give thanks to God for his kindness to our campus over the decades.

 RTS Washington Campus Mission